Bad Stats: Not What It Seems

 CHI 2016 – Special Interest Group on Transparent Statistics in HCI

-With Matthew Kay, Steve Haroz and Shion Guha, I co-organized a SIG meeting at CHI '16 on transparent statistical reporting.
+With Matthew Kay, Steve Haroz and Shion Guha, I co-organized a SIG meeting at CHI '16 titled Transparent Statistics in HCI.
+We propose to define transparent statistics as a philosophy of statistical reporting whose purpose is scientific advancement rather than persuasion.
 The meeting generated lots of interest and we are now looking at forming a community and developing some concrete recommendations to move the field forward.
-See here for more info.
+If you are interested, join our mailing list.

 Book Chapter – Fair Statistical Communication in HCI

 I wrote a book chapter titled Fair Statistical Communication in HCI that attempts to explain why and how we can do stats without p-values in HCI and Vis.
 The book is titled Modern Statistical Methods for HCI and is edited by Judy Robertson and Maurits Kaptein.
 I previously released an early draft as a research report titled HCI Statistics without p-values.
 However, I recommend that you use the Springer chapter instead (pre-print link below), as it's more up-to-date and much improved.

 BELIV 2014 Keynote – Bad Stats are Miscommunicated Stats